 Donated by Johnson Memorial Co. & Salisbury Vol. Fire Dept.

 Marker series.
 This marker is included in the B-52 Bomber Crash in Maryland marker series.

 Location.
 39° 45.687′ N, 79° 5.184′ W. Marker is in West Salisbury, Pennsylvania, in Somerset County.
 Marker can be reached from the intersection of West Salisbury Avenue and 9th Street.
 Marker is about 150-200 feet east of this intersection, along a dirt road that takes you toward the Casselman river, just past an old railroad right of way.
 Touch for map.
 Marker is in this post office area: West Salisbury PA 15565, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Lest We Forget (approx. 4.8 miles away); Meyersdale Centennial (approx. 4.8 miles away); Little Meadows (approx. 4.8 miles away in Maryland); John Nelson Davis (approx. 5.1 miles away); Mt.
-Davis Western Maryland Railway (approx. 5.2 miles away); Crash of a United States B-52 Bomber (approx. 5.2 miles away in Maryland); Stanton’s Mill (approx. 5.3 miles away in Maryland).
+Lest We Forget (approx. 4.8 miles away); Meyersdale Centennial (approx. 4.8 miles away); Little Meadows (approx. 4.8 miles away in Maryland); Baughman Rocks (approx. 5 miles away); John Nelson Davis (approx. 5.1 miles Mt.
+Davis (approx. 5.1 miles away); Western Maryland Railway (approx. 5.2 miles away); Crash of a United States B-52 Bomber (approx. 5.2 miles away in Maryland).

 More about this marker.
 The marker is at the location where Melvin Wooten was found.
 He landed near here after having ejected from a crashing B-52, attempting to get to Salisbury PA, but froze in the snow by the Casselman River.